paul-guimaraes/SRADatabaseNavigator/README.md

 It is common for both Python versions 2 and 3 to coexist on many systems.
 If version 3 is not the default version on your system, replace the commands 'python' and 'pip' with 'python3' and 'pip3', respectively.

+All the processes below are executed using the full path to the location where the SRADatabaseNavigator were installed.
+If frequent execution is required, you may add the database directory to the PATH in your environment variables.
+Please refer to your operating system's documentation for instructions on how to perform this operation.
+By doing so, you will be able to execute all scripts by simply typing their names in the terminal.
+For example: `sra.py --help`.

 ## 🚀 Usage
 The execution of this package involves three main steps: downloading the data from the SRA, indexing the data, and constructing feature networks of the samples.